 Graham M. Schweig, PhD, E-RYT 500 | YACEP, is a practitioner of meditation and heart-centered yoga for more than 50 years.
 He leads workshops, seminars, and lectures on yoga and religion in the United States and Europe.
 He is accompanied by his wife and life-companion, Catherine L. Schweig, RYT, who together founded The Secret Yoga Institute.

 Graham holds a doctorate from Harvard University in comparative religion with a specialization in sacred Sanskrit yoga literature.
-He is a professor of philosophy and religion and director of religion studies at Christopher Newport University and a distinguished teaching and research fellow at the Graduate Theological Union.
+He is a professor of philosophy and religion and director of religion studies at Christopher Newport University and a distinguished teaching and research faculty at the Graduate Theological Union, Berkeley.

-Over the past eight years, Graham has been invited by the Smithsonian Institution to deliver more than three dozen lectures on religion and yoga at its museums in Washington, DC.
+Over the past fourteen years, Graham has been invited by the Smithsonian Institution to deliver more than three dozen lectures on religion and Yoga at its museums in Washington, DC.

-Among his more than 100 publications, his translation of the Bhagavad Gita has been used in yoga teacher trainings nationwide.
-His translation and commentary on Patanjali’s Yoga Sutras is forthcoming, as well as his book The Yoga of Love, is forthcoming from Oxford University Press.
+Among his more than 100 publications, his translation of the Bhagavad Gita (Harper Collins, 2010) has been used in Yoga teacher trainings nationwide.
+His translation and commentary on Patanjali’s Yoga Sūtra is forthcoming from Yale University Press, and his book, The Yoga of Love, is forthcoming from Oxford University Press.

 Premananda Vilasa Das has been a student of the Bhagavad Gita for over a decade, as well as a practitioner of Bhakti yoga and devotional chanting since 2009.
 Premananda Vilasa taught yoga in the Charlottesville and DC areas while finishing his Ph.D. in History at the University of Virginia.
 He is a curator at the National Museum of American History in DC.
 He studies under and works alongside Dr. Graham Schweig by hosting a Krishna Bhakti philosophy and theology podcast with him on a regular basis.